tlsnotary/tlsn/notary/server/README.md

 ### Features
 #### Notarization Configuration
-To perform notarization, some parameters need to be configured by the prover and notary server (more details in the [OpenAPI specification](./openapi.yaml)), i.e.
+To perform notarization, some parameters need to be configured by the prover and the notary server (more details in the [OpenAPI specification](./openapi.yaml)), i.e.
 - maximum transcript size
 - unique session id

 To streamline this process, a single HTTP endpoint (`/session`) is used by both TCP and WebSocket clients.

 #### Notarization
-After calling the configuration endpoint above, prover can proceed to start notarization.
-For TCP client, that means calling the `/notarize` endpoint using HTTP (`https`), while WebSocket client should call the same endpoint but using WebSocket (`wss`).
+After calling the configuration endpoint above, the prover can proceed to start the notarization.
+For a TCP client, that means calling the `/notarize` endpoint using HTTP (`https`), while a WebSocket client should call the same endpoint but using WebSocket (`wss`).
 Example implementations of these clients can be found in the [integration test](../tests-integration/tests/notary.rs).

 #### Signatures
-Currently, both the private key (and cert) used to establish TLS connection with prover, and the private key used by notary server to sign the notarized transcript, are hardcoded PEM keys stored in this repository.
+Currently, both the private key (and cert) used to establish TLS connection with the prover, and the private key used by the notary server to sign the notarized transcript, are hardcoded PEM keys stored in this repository.
 Though the paths of these keys can be changed in the config (`notary-key` field) to use different keys instead.

 #### Authorization
-An optional authorization module is available to only allow requests with valid API key attached in the authorization header.
+An optional authorization module is available to only allow requests with a valid API key attached in the authorization header.
 The API key whitelist path (as well as the flag to enable/disable this module) can be changed in the config (`authorization` field).

 Hot reloading of the whitelist is supported, i.e. modification of the whitelist file will be automatically applied without needing to restart the server.
 Please take note of the following
 - Avoid using auto save mode when editing the whitelist to prevent spamming hot reloads
 - Once the edit is saved, ensure that it has been reloaded successfully by checking the server log

 #### Optional TLS
-TLS between prover and notary is currently manually handled in the server, though it can be turned off if any of the following is true
+TLS between the prover and the notary is currently manually handled in this server, though it can be turned off if any of the following is true
 - This server is run locally
 - TLS is to be handled by an external environment, e.g. reverse proxy, cloud setup